 - Maria Privalova, Director, Nekrasov Central Library, Moscow

 - Natalia Fishman, Aide to the President of the Republic of Tatarstan, Tatarstan

 King’s College London is one of the top 25 universities in the world (2016/17 QS World University Rankings) and the fourth oldest in England.
 King’s offers its own degrees and credits, of the University of London.
 A research-led university based in the heart of London, it has more than 27 600 students (of whom nearly 10,500 are graduate students) from 150 countries worldwide and some 6800 staff.

 King’s has a particularly distinguished reputation in the humanities, law, the sciences (including a wide range of health areas such as psychiatry, medicine, nursing and dentistry) and social sciences including international affairs.
 It has played a major role in many of the advances that have shaped modern life, such as the discovery of the structure of DNA and research that led to the development of radio, television, mobile phones and radar.
 It is the largest centre for the education of healthcare professionals in Europe; no university has more Medical Research Council Centres.

 The Cultural Institute inspires, facilitates and supports collaborations between King’s and the cultural sector that have impact within and beyond the university, stimulating knowledge exchange, transforming the student experience, developing new research and driving innovation.
 It supports leading-edge collaborations between King’s and the arts and cultural sector.

-The King’s Business School (formerly known as the School of Management & Business) is at an exciting stage of its development.
-Having grown over the years, the School became the 9th faculty at King’s College London on 1st September 2017.
+The King’s Business School (formerly known as the School of Management and Business) is at an exciting stage of its development.
+Having grown over the years, the School became the ninth faculty at King’s College London on 1 September 2017.
 Through the application and impact of its research, and through its education programmes which seek to develop purposeful and principled leaders, the School aims to create social and economic value for business and society.